 The width of the tire determines the stability of the band saw.
 The distance between the flanges and the wheels has to be in sync, and it does not have to affect the movement and the position of the blade.
 The tension of the band saw blade also depends on the width.
 The width that affects the band saw blade moves back and forth across the wheel face.

 If the width of the band saw tire is not proper, you will have difficulties with the saw blade.
 The width of the blade goes with the thickness of the tire, and you cannot separate the two.
 Consult the manufacturer of your band saw on the thickness of your band saw if you are not sure.

 The circumference of the band saw tire is measured using flexible tape because it is not a straight item.
 The circumference is measured while the band saw tire is on the wheel, which does not compromise the size of the circumference.
 Measuring the tire off the wheel gives room for inaccuracy since the tire flexes.

 It contracts the moment you take it off the wheel.
 The circumference of the tire helps you stick to the correct size of the tire.
 Just in case you got the diameter wrong, you have the chance of figuring it out by measuring the circumference.

-You may have a tire of your desired height but do not make it too high, and that causes instability.
-The tire’s height should match the width and the diameter of the tire, and the height has to be proportional to the rest of the band saw.
+You can have a tire at the height you want, but do not make it too high because that will cause instability.
+The height of the tire should be equal to the width and diameter of the tire, and the height must be proportional to the rest of the band saw.

-If it gets too high, it will not accommodate the blade.
-It affects the performance of the bandsaw.
-There is a wide range of tires in sizes, and they come in different heights.
-You have the chance to choose the height you are comfortable with.
-That depends on the length of your blade, and the band saw type.
+If it is too high, it cannot accommodate the saw blade.
+This will affect the performance of the band saw.
+There is a wide range of tires in different sizes and heights.
+You have the option to choose the height that you are happy with.
+It depends on the length of your saw blade and the type of band saw.
 Find out How to Use a Portable Band Saw.